 Kheerganga is an important place both from Hindu as well as a Sikh perspective.

 Parvati and Kartikeya

-It is believed that Shivji’s son Kartikeya was meditating near the region when Parvati and Shivji decided to pay him a visit.
+It is believed that Shivji’s son Kartikeya was meditating near the region when Parvati and Shivji decided to visit him.
 Overcome with love and motherly emotion, Parvati wanted to cook something for Kartikeya.
 Thanks to the presence of hot water springs in the region, legends have it that Parvati would cook Kheer (rice pudding) in the water itself.
 Hence, the greyish color and the milkfish complexion of the river is because of this!

 Gurunanak Ji visiting Kheerganga

-This is when Guru Nanakji asked Mardana to remove a giant stone – and this is where a hot spring appeared.
+This was when Guru Nanakji asked Mardana to remove a giant stone – and this is where a hot spring appeared.
 When Mardana dipped the Rotis into the spring, the Rotis sank.
-Upon the advice of Guru Nanak Ji, Mardana prayed to God for the Rotis to float back up and when this happened he pay it forward to feed other people as well.
+Upon the advice of Guru Nanak Ji, Mardana prayed to God for the Rotis to float back up, and when this happened, he pays it forward to feed other people as well.
 The Rotis did float back on to the surface, fully baked.

 Thus, whoever donates in the name of God, with good intentions, will always have meaningful karma follow him as well.

 People from Malana will happily tell you that they’re the true descendants of Alexander the Great.
-However, there are some traces in deep Hindu Mythology as well.
+However, there are some traces in deep Hindu mythology as well.
 The God of the Malana region is Jamlu rishi.
-In fact, the history of the place can be traced back to the Puranas where the true foundation of democracy was laid – fully equipped with even a Parliamentary system.
+The history of the place can be traced back to the Puranas, where the true foundation of democracy was laid – fully equipped with even a Parliamentary system.